 4. The industry

-Industries that are considered high-risk depend on the place and varies from country to country.
+Industries that are considered high-risk depend on the place and vary from country to country.
 Examples of higher risk industries are:

 - Banking and finance;